byoda/byoda-python/docs/infrastructure/clouds.md

 - always free (only in us-east1, us-west1, us-central1):
   - 1 x e2.micro VM (2 CPU cores, 1GB)
   - 5GB storage, 1GB data out (except China & Australia)

+### Wipe the data of your pod
+To wipe all the data of your pod from the pod VM:
+- Azure: az storage blob delete-batch -s byoda --account-name ${BUCKET_PREFIX}private --auth-mode login